RatPlushie/Midi-To-Shawzin/README.md

 # Midi-To-Shawzin
-*This project is still being developed, thank you for your patience*

 This simple, lightweight, and portable python script allows you to play the Warframe shawzin through any USB-MIDI input compliant device connected to your computer.

 By acting as a keymapper it converts your MIDI signals into Shawzin compatible strumming (ie. Waterfret2)